-The NOAA K, L and M POES satellites begin a new era of improved environmental monitoring in support of NOAA missions.
+The NOAA K, L and M POES satellites begin the fifth generation of improved environmental monitoring in support of NOAA missions.
 The instrument payload has significant improvements and additions/deletions.
 The instrument changes have effected the spacecraft subsystems and data formats.

 The NOAA KLM satellites include improvements to instruments that are evolutionary and significant.
 The initial concept was to add more passive microwave instruments and channels in place of the four channel Microwave Sounding Unit (MSU) and the three channel Stratospheric Sounding Unit (SSU).
 During the satellite system design process, it became evident that the increased size, fields of view, and power requirements for the new instruments would have significant impacts on the spacecraft power, data handling, and attitude control systems.

 Following instruments were carried on board: